-The center is part of the Teaching & Learning Department in the College of Education and offers courses leading to teacher certification in career and technical education.
-The center is operated through a grant from the Bureau of Career and Technical Education at the Pennsylvania Department of Education.
-The center serves the 17 counties in the eastern region of Pennsylvania.
-Courses are offered at multiple sites around the region and in traditional, blended (partially face-to-face and partially online), and completely online formats.
+The center is part of the Teaching & Learning Department in the College of Education and Human Development operated through a grant from the Bureau of Career and Technical Education at the Pennsylvania Department of Education.
+The center serves the eastern region of Pennsylvania.
+Courses are offered in traditional, blended (partially face-to-face and partially online), and completely online formats.

 The many people who perform important services for the center welcome you to our web site and invite you to review our programs and offerings.
 To teach in Pennsylvania secondary schools (high schools and career and technology centers), an individual must hold a valid Pennsylvania teaching certificate.
 Our center